jdariasl/morbo/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
+# Swine Diet Design using Multi-objetive Regionalized Bayesian Optimization

-# Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces
+This repository is an adaptation of the Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces GitHub repository, which is used to apply it to the Swine Diet Design problem.

-This is the code associated with the paper "[Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces](https://arxiv.org/abs/2109.10964)."
+[MORBO](https://github.com/facebookresearch/morbo) is the code associated with the paper "[Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces](https://arxiv.org/abs/2109.10964)."

-Please cite our work if you find it useful.

-    @InProceedings{pmlr-v162-daulton22a,
-    title = 	 {Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces}, author =       {Daulton, Samuel and Eriksson, David and Balandat, Maximilian and Bakshy, Eytan}, booktitle = 	 {Proceedings of the Thirty-Eighth Conference on Uncertainty in Artificial Intelligence}, year = 	 {2022},
-    series = 	 {Proceedings of Machine Learning Research}, publisher =    {PMLR},
-    }

 ## Getting started